aosabook/500lines/bytecode-compiler/bytecompiler.md

             >>   15 POP_TOP

-where `POP_JUMP_IF_FALSE` does what it says: pops the value left by `ok`, tests it, and if it's false jumps to the instruction at index
-12. Otherwise it falls through to the usual next instruction, at
+where `POP_JUMP_IF_FALSE` does what it says: pops the value left by `ok`, tests it, and if it's false jumps to index 12.
+Otherwise execution falls through to the usual next instruction, at 6.
-6. `JUMP_FORWARD` likewise jumps, to skip `no` if we chose `yes`.
+`JUMP_FORWARD` likewise jumps, to skip `no` if we chose `yes`.

 ([XXX Footnote, I guess:] `POP_TOP` is not part of the code for the `if` expression itself, it's code for the expression statement containing